Where are you on the OAB treatment pathway?

 Chemodenervation

-In-office procedure administered through a cystoscope.
+Medication administered into the bladder.
 Treatment is repeated a few times a year.

 Learn about a different treatment approach